-I try not watch Ghanaian films.
-It has a way of changing me from the civilized person I try to be, into an uncouth-irritated-loud person who will not shut up throughout the film.
-And I never remember anything from these films not the actors, not the plot, not the storylines and definitely not the dialogue
+I try not to watch Ghanaian films.
+It has a way of changing me from the kind person I try to be, into an irritated, loud and unkind person who will not shut up throughout the film.
+And I never remember anything from these films not the actors, not the plot, not the storylines and definitely not the dialogue.

 I’m still reeling from the jabs of the film’s no-depth and poorly written dialogue.